Reliability index: History

 Electric utilities came into existence in the late 19th century and since their inception had to respond to problems in their distribution systems.
 Primitive means were used at first: the utility operator would get phone calls from the customers that lost power, put pins into a wall map at their locations and would try to guess the fault location based on the clustering of the pins.
-The accounting for the outages was purely internal, and for years the was no attempt to standardize it (in the US, until mid-1940s).
+The accounting for the outages was purely internal, and for years there was no attempt to standardize it (in the US, until mid-1940s).
 In 1947, a joint study by the Edison Electric Institute and IEEE (at the time still AIEE) included a section on fault rates for the overhead distribution lines, results were summarized by Westinghouse Electric in 1959 in the detailed Electric Utility Engineering Reference Book: Distribution Systems.

 In the US, the interest in reliability assessments of generation, transmission, substations, and distribution picked up after the Northeast blackout of 1965.
 A work by Capra et al. in 1969 suggested designing systems to standardized levels of reliability and suggested a metric similar to the modern SAIFI.
 SAIFI, SAIDI, CAIDI, ASIFI, and AIDI came to widespread use in the 1970s and were originally computed based on the data from the paper outage tickets, the computerized outage management systems (OMS) were used primarily to replace the "pushpin" method of tracking outages.
 IEEE started an effort for standardization of the indices through its Power Engineering Society.
 The working group, operating under different names (Working Group on Performance Records for Optimizing System Design, Working Group on Distribution Reliability, Distribution Reliability Working Group, standards IEEE P1366, IEEE P1782), came up with reports that defined most of the modern indices in use.
 Notably, SAIDI, SAIFI, CAIDI, CAIFI, ASAI, and ALII were defined in a Guide For Reliability Measurement and Data Collection (1971).
 In 1981 the electrical utilities had funded an effort to develop a computer program to predict the reliability indices at Electric Power Research Institute (EPRI itself was created as a response to the outage of 1965).
 In mid-1980, the electric utilities underwent workforce reductions, state regulatory bodies became concerned that the reliability can suffer as a result and started to request annual reliability reports.
 With personal computers becoming ubiquitous in 1990s, the OMS became cheaper and almost all utilities installed them.
 By 1998 64% of the utility companies were required by the state regulators to report the reliability (although only 18% included the momentary events into the calculations).